Two More Clinical Failures Underline Lundbeck's High-Risk R&D Model

 Lundbeck shares look undervalued on the basis of its approved/marketed drug portfolio, but the stock really needs a boost to sentiment.

 Drug development is an inherently risky and challenging endeavor, but not all drug development is the same.
-Some areas, including drugs for the central nervous system (or CNS), have notoriously below-average success rates, and H. Lundbeck’s (OTCPK:HLUYY) (LUN.CO) recent clinical failures provided yet another unwelcome reminder to investors that the clinical pipeline they’re counting on to restore the company to a growth trajectory carries a high level of risk.
+Some areas, including drugs for the central nervous system (or CNS), have notoriously below-average success rates, and H. Lundbeck's (OTCPK:HLUYY) (LUN.KO) recent clinical failures provided yet another unwelcome reminder to investors that the clinical pipeline they're counting on to restore the company to a growth trajectory carries a high level of risk.

 The failures of foliglurax and LuAG06466 don't impact my baseline fair value much at all, as I had assigned low probabilities of success to each compound.
 Still, it does hurt sentiment as it further highlights how the cupboard is relatively bare when it comes to novel compounds that could contribute to sales in the mid-to-late 2020's.
 While these failures could conceivably motivate the company to look for additional late-stage/pre-commercial compounds to help shore up near-term earnings, such deals are almost always more expensive than riskier early-stage deals.
 For better or worse, while I do believe Lundbeck shares are undervalued now, the company's focus on CNS drugs is always going to translate into an elevated level of R&D/pipeline risk.